-If you are unsure about where to invest your money, which retirement plan to use, or have any other questions, please feel free to contact one of our financial professionals and we will help you set your financial goals.
+If you are unsure about where to invest your money, which retirement plan to use, or have other similar questions, please feel free to contact one of our financial professionals and we will help you set your financial goals.
 Finance for millennials is a very important subject, and the sooner you get your finances under control, the better.

 1 “63 Percent of Millennials Have More Than $10,000 in Student Debt.
 They’ll Be Paying for Decades”, Minda Zetlin, January 11th, 2017